Bad Credit Car Financing May Trap Borrowers in Debt

 Second, the majority of bad credit car financing goes toward used cars and the average loan has a 6-year maturity.
 Cars depreciate quickly, and this setup puts borrowers at a high risk of owing more than their cars are worth if they try to sell them down the road.
 In addition, if you default and your car is repossessed, you may face a collection lawsuit and wage garnishment for any deficiency (the difference between what your car sells for and what you owe).

-I’m Struggling to Get Financed for a Car or Make Payments.
+I’m Struggling to Make Payments.
 What can I do?

 If you can’t refinance and you don’t expect your financial situation to change anytime soon, it may be time to consider getting out of the loan.
 You can voluntarily surrender your car, but remember that it’s treated the same way as a repossession on your credit report.
 You may also consider filing a bankruptcy.
 It won’t wipe out your car debt, but it will wipe out credit card, medical, and other unsecured debts to free up some cash.
-It will also wipe out your personal liability for the car, so you won’t be on the hook if it gets repossessed and sells for less than you owe.
+That may allow you to reaffirm your car loan and be in a better position to keep up the payments.
+If you don’t reaffirm, bankruptcy can wipe out your personal liability for the car.
+You may still lose the car, but you won’t be on the hook for any deficiency balance.

 The Bottom Line

 Subprime lending was at the root of the housing crisis in 2008 and some experts are concerned that the subprime auto loan market will be the next to fail.
+Two recent industry failures have increased that concern.
 If you’re struggling with bad credit car financing, we may be able to help.
-Contact our experienced Los Angeles bankruptcy attorneys today for a free debt evaluation.
+Contact our experienced Los Angeles bankruptcy attorneys today.